onurvatansever6/FileTransfer/README.md

 keytool -genkey -v -keystore your_key_name.keystore -alias your_key_alias -keyalg RSA -keysize 2048 -validity 10000
 ```

+Once you run the keytool utility, you’ll be prompted to type in a password. *Make sure you remember the password
+You can change your_key_name with any name you want, as well as your_key_alias.
+This key uses key-size 2048, instead of default 1024 for security reason.

 3) If "gradlew assembleRelease" does not work use this instead:
 ```
 ./gradlew assembleRelease